MicrosoftDocs/powerquery-docs/powerquery-docs/data-profiling-tools.md

 ![Data profiling tools enabled](images/me-data-preview-tools-enabled-v2.png "Data profiling tools enabled")

 >[!NOTE]
 >By default, Power Query will perform this data profiling over the first 1,000 rows of your data.
-To have it operate over the entire dataset, check the lower-left corner of your editor window to change how column profiling is performed.<!--Edit okay?
-This was confusing to me.-->
+To have it operate over the entire dataset, check the lower-left corner of your editor window to change how column profiling is performed.

 ## Column quality